SumoSourabh/sumo-aws-apps/vpc-flow-logs/README.md

 ## Setup
 1. Go to https://serverlessrepo.aws.amazon.com/applications.
 2. Search for sumologic-amazon-vpc-flow-logs and click on deploy.
-4. Provide the parametr values.
+4. Provide the parameter values.
 5. Click on Deploy

 ## Application Parameters.